sazaam/Type/README.md

 Slot

 Slot is Type's internal way of storing package information.
 Existing with properties :
-- appdomain : the context domain where class definition was first declared / stored
+- appdomain : the context domain where class definition was first declared / stored, undefined if unset (directly through Type.define)
 - pkg : the full path of the package containg Class definition
 - qualifiedclassname : the short name of the Class definition
 - fullqualifiedclassname : the full path to Class definition
 - hashcode : the generated-unique internal identifier
 - isinterface : a boolean that stores whether Class definition is an Interface instead.
+- model : the base influence model of the definition a.k.a. the object passed as 'properties', including its live modifications.

 Now its only a matter of getting used to it, and perhaps talk about the Type and Pkg objects API